Knowledge base

 Jelastic Cloud

-We do not directly provide this VPN service, tunnel or secure network built between two points (VPN = Virtual Private Network).
+Infomaniak does not directly provide VPN, tunnel, or secure network services built between two points (VPN = Virtual Private Network

-This guide explains how to create a new Public Cloud project from your Infomaniak space.
+This guide explains how to create a new project with Public Cloud Infomaniak.

 Prerequisites